 Step 2.
-Take the ABSR of each of top three books and average them together.
+Take the ABSR of each of the top three books and average them together.

 Step 3.
 Take the ABSR of the top 14 books and average them together.

 Step 4.
-Finally, look at the book covers, the happiness of the customers, descriptions, etc and give the book a grade from 1-100 with one being terrible and you could be it and 100 meaning perfect in every way like Mary Poppins.
-This will be our Quality competition analysis.
+Finally, look at the book covers, the happiness of the customers (reviews), descriptions, etc. and give the book a grade from 1-100, with one being terrible and you could beat it, and 100 meaning perfect in every way like Mary Poppins.
+This will be our quality competition analysis.

 By having these four numbers, you’ll be able to compare the competitiveness of this phrase or book idea both quantitatively and qualitatively.

-Going back to the information you’re recording on your excel sheet, let’s look at the ABSR of the first book.
+Going back to the information you've recorded on your excel sheet, let's look at the ABSR of the first book.
 Our goal should be to outrank that book because the book that ranks #1 for a phrase gets the most sales.

-But sometimes a niche/idea/phrase is just too juicy and ranking #2-6 is sufficient for enough sales to warrant writing the book as well.
-That’s why I’ve included Step 2 and 3.
+But sometimes a niche/ idea/ phrase is just too juicy and ranking #2-6 is sufficient for enough sales to warrant writing the book as well.
+That’s why I’ve included Steps 2 and 3.

 So, what constitutes what is too competitive as compared to good enough?
-Well that depends on many factors to include:
+Well, that depends on many factors, including:

-- How many searches per month for that book idea: Is there enough room?
+- How many searches are there per month for that book idea: Is there enough room?